californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Long Does it Take For An Inmate's Information to Be Published in California Inmate Locator?

 It may take several days for an inmate's information to be published in the California inmate locator.
-The CDCR may be contacted on (916) 445-6713 from 8:00 a.m. to 4:30 p.m., Monday through Friday for inquiries.
+For inquiries, the CDCR may be contacted at (916) 445-6713 from 8:00 a.m. to 4:30 p.m., Monday through Friday.

 • Criminal Records